 WHAT HAPPENS IF YOU DEFAULT?

 Technically, you can’t default on a Merchant Cash Advance because it’s not a small business loan.
 Putting semantics aside, the point is – what happens if you can’t continue to repay an MCA?
 As long as you have any credit card revenue, the MCA is getting repaid at least a little.
-Since there’s no fixed end date on an MCA, you’ll keep paying it off bit by bit, as long as you have credit card revenue.
+Since there’s no fixed end date on an MCA, you’ll keep paying it off bit by bit.

-To protect themselves, most MCA funders include provisions in the MCA contract that restrict the business’s ability to change credit card vendors or change their operations in certain ways that could reduce credit card transactions.
+To protect themselves, most MCA funders include provisions in the MCA contract.
+Mainly those that restrict the business’s ability to change credit card vendors.
+Also to change their operations in certain ways that could reduce credit card transactions.
 These types of provisions are all intended to keep the stream of credit card revenue flowing.
 If the business violates any of these provisions, the MCA funder may have a legal case for breach of contract.
 In practice, this isn’t usually such a good use of resources for the MCA funder unless you’ve taken a large advance and haven’t paid much off yet.

 If you default on an unsecured business loan and don’t renegotiate repayment terms, the good news is that you haven’t risked any collateral.
 The bank can’t come in and seize inventory or equipment.
 Keep in mind, though, that many lenders will require a personal guarantee on the unsecured business loan.
-So while the bank can’t come in and seize your property, you may still be personally liable to repay the loan.
+So while the bank can’t come in and seize your property, you may still be personally liable.
 In some cases, MCA funders will also ask for a personal guarantee.
-Be sure you know whether a personal guarantee is part of the deal you’re putting together, regardless of what type of finance package it is.
+Be sure you know whether a personal guarantee is part of the deal you’re putting together.

 HAVING LOTS OF OPTIONS REQUIRES DUE DILIGENCE